Missing Pieces Theatre Show Ltd Presents: “Come Dance With Me” – a new Play with a touch of Strictly

-Sometimes it is the fantasy of Fred Astaire and Ginger Rogers from the Saturday Night Movies that takes people out of themselves.
+Because the fantasy of Fred Astaire and Ginger Rogers from the Saturday Night Movies “takes people out of themselves”.

 When Life becomes too much the characters fantasise about the Saturday Night Pictures and being Fred Astaire or Ginger Rogers

-Sometimes it is the Saturday Night Ballroom Dance that takes people away from their stressful lives.
+The Saturday Night Ballroom Dance takes people away from their stressful lives.

 Ballroom Dancing was hugely popular up to and through the Second World War – with even Churchill insisting that dancing continue to pep up morale!

 Lillian wants to be a professional dancer but has many obstacles to overcome.